char3210/SlimefunAdvancements/README.md

   - int parameter 'amount', the number of mobs to kill
   - has a string parameter `entity` which is the mob to kill
   - entity types are generally lowercase, separated by underscores (ex. `stray`, `cave_spider`, `glow_squid`, etc.)
+- `search`
+  - for searching for a string in the slimefun guide
+  - string parameter `search` which is the exact string to search for

 #### rewards